dataaxiom/ghcr-cleanup-action/README.md

 To use a regular expression instead of a comma-seperated list set the `use-regex` option to true.

+Tag values can additionaly be expressed in the sha256: digest format.

 ### `delete-untagged`

 This option deletes all untagged images from package repository.
 It is the same